SchlossLab/Schloss_WNWN_mSphere_2023/submission/manuscript.md

 ## Acknowledgements

 I am grateful to Dr. Paul McMurdie and Dr. Susan Holmes for publishing the source code that they used to conduct their analysis as R markdown files in the supplement to WNWN.
 It would not have been possible for me to replicate and build upon their simulations without their code.
+This work was supported in part by funding from the National Institutes of Health (U01AI124255, P30DK034933, R01CA215574, and U01CA264071).

 \newpage